 Bad Weather – The instructors will attempt to provide as much safe on the water time as possible.
 We occasionally will run into days where there is too little or too much wind or other unsafe conditions.
 Alternate on-shore activities are planned for these cases.

 Equipment to bring to class – Students are required to bring and wear their own coast guard approved Personal Flotation Device (PFD, life jacket) at all times while on or near the water.
+Loaner life jackets can be provided if needed.
 Students will get wet so bring an extra change of clothes.
 A hat, sunscreen, water bottle, swim suit, towel, closed toe sneakers or water shoes are also standard sailing gear to bring.

 RCS Health and Safety Protocols